The International Trade Blog arrow Export Compliance

 What Is EEI?

 The Electronic Export Information (EEI) is the export data that must be filed through the Automated Export System (AES) whenever an AES filing is required.
-The U.S. Foreign Trade Regulations require an AES filing for exports to anywhere other than Canada if the value of the exported goods grouped by Schedule B number is more than $2,500, or if the goods require an export license.
+The U.S. Foreign Trade Regulations require an AES filing for exports to anywhere other than Canada if the value of the exported goods grouped by Schedule B number is more than $2,500 or if the goods require an export license.

 The Census Bureau uses these filings to calculate U.S. trade statistics, and Customs and Border Protection (CBP) uses the data to help ensure compliance with U.S. export regulations.

-The move from the AESDirect legacy system to the new AESDirect on the ACE platform is part of the effort to make ACE the primary interface in which U.S. importers and exporters file their import and export information.
-The government’s goal is to streamline the reporting process, eliminate paper and more easily ensure compliance with U.S. laws and regulations.
+The Automated Commercial Environment (ACE) is operated by CBP and serves as the primary interface in which U.S. importers and exporters file their import and export information.
+CBP is periodically updating the capabilities of the ACE platform to streamline the import-export reporting process, eliminate paper and more easily ensure compliance with U.S. laws and regulations.

-We’ve published several articles about the transition to ACE, and about some of the new features of the ACE platform.
-We’ve also uploaded a video showing how easy it is to use Shipping Solutions software to file through AESDirect via the ACE portal.
+We’ve published several articles about the transition from the outdated paper Shipper's Export Declaration (SED) form to the old AESDirect system operated by the Census Bureau to the new ACE platform, including some of the enhanced capabilities of the ACE platform.
+We’ve also uploaded a video showing how easy it is to use Shipping Solutions software to file through AES via the ACE portal.

 Who Files the EEI?